 |Deletes an instance of a resource.|

 You can include parameters in your requests to control the returned data.
 Query parameters are attached to the end of the URL path.
-The following parameters are available for most Showpad APIs:
+The following parameters are available for Showpad API:

 |Limits the number of retrieved resources.||A |